-The effects of recent and any potential future modifications to the terms of the senior preferred stock purchase agreement with Treasury and the senior preferred stock remain uncertain.
-Such modifications may adversely affect our results of business operations, the market for government-sponsored enterprise mortgage securities generally, and the market value of the certificates in particular.
-For information about recent changes to the senior preferred stock purchase agreement and the senior preferred stock, prospective investors should review the applicable Form 10-K and any subsequently filed Form 10-Q.
+The senior preferred stock purchase agreement provides that most provisions of the agreement may be waived or amended by mutual written agreement of the parties.
+The terms of such agreement, and the related senior preferred stock, have been amended several times since we were placed into conservatorship (most recently in 2021).
+Future modifications to these agreements may adversely affect our results of business operations, the market for governmentsponsored enterprise mortgage securities generally, and the market value of the certificates specifically.
+For more information about the senior preferred stock purchase agreement and the related senior preferred stock, prospective investors should review the applicable Form 10-K and any Form 10-Q filed subsequent to such Form 10-K.